gatsbyjs/gatsby/docs/docs/gatsby-core-philosophy.md

 Two of Gatsby’s core strengths are its community and ecosystem.

-We’re convinced that the right path forward is to continue working in the open.
+We’re convinced that the right path forward is to continue working in the open with both trust and support of our community.

 Anyone can open an issue and ask a question, and we'll respond.
 Anyone can submit a pull request, and we'll give honest feedback on it.
 Anyone can submit an RFC to make a major change to Gatsby.
 And when we want to do this, we'll submit an RFC as a proposal.